arduino/docs-content/content/software/app-lab/4.apps/5.develop-apps/develop-apps.md

 ---
 title: Develop Apps in Arduino App Lab
 overwriteSidebar: Develop Apps
-description: Learn how to write code, manage dependencies, and use the Bridge to build hybrid applications in Arduino App Lab.
+description: Learn how to write code, manage dependencies, and use the Bridge to build modular applications in Arduino App Lab.
 tags:
   - Apps
   - Development